-We have spoken with Philipp Ruckwied, Head of Technology for Defined Cutting Edge Prototypes & Tests at EMAG, about the development of this machining process to obtain some background information on all the benefits and challenges involved in scroll-free turning.
+We spoke with Phillipp Ruckwied, the Head of Technology for Defined Cutting Edge Prototypes & Tests at EMAG, about the development of this process, and to learn more about the benefits and challenge of scroll-free turning.

-Mr. Ruckwied, how did the development of the scroll-free turning process for machining rotor shafts come about?
+Mr. Ruckwied, how was the scroll-free turning process developed for the machining of rotor shafts?

-EMAG had already received several requests to turn rotor shafts with laminated cores.
-EMAG is known, above all, for its vertical turning center, which is why the requests were, of course, also based on conventional longitudinal turning.
-Due to the Rz 6.3 µm requirement, this takes correspondingly long with the respective cutting edge and the usual feed values.
-So we started to experiment with machining by means of scroll-free turning.
-Scroll-free turning has been used here at EMAG for some time and is constantly being further developed, which is why this step was taken.
+EMAG had received several requests to turn rotor shafts with laminated cores.
+EMAG is known best for its vertical turning center, which is why the requests were based on the traditional, longitudinal turning.
+Due to the Rz 6.3 µm requirement, this takes a long time to machine the cutting edge and maintain the usual feed values.
+Therefore, we started experimenting with the process using scroll-free turning.
+Scroll-free turning has been used by EMAG for a while, and is constantly being further developed.

 Why is EMAG focusing on scroll-free turning for the machining of laminated cores?

-Scroll-free turning offers a solution for hard machining to produce ground-flush surfaces.
-Furthermore, scroll-free turning offers the advantage of a very short cycle time, which is achieved by a high feed rate per revolution.
-The longer tool service lives achieved by using the entire cutting edge are also a great advantage.
-As mentioned before, this applies, first of all, theoretically.
-We had to prove, with tests, that this also applies practically to the machining of laminated cores.
-In fact, we were able to achieve all these advantages with free-scroll turning.
-This has shown that, in particular, surface qualities of Rz < 6.3 μm with maximum feed rates of up to 1 mm/rev can be achieved with this machining technology.
-Due to the layered structure of the laminated cores, the chip breaks at the latest after 1.5 revolutions.
-With this material and conventional turning operation with a low feed rate, you usually obtain balls of chips by winding up the long strip chips.
-Furthermore, part of the feed force also acts radially to the component during the free-scroll turning process, which is ideal for the flight direction of the chips.
+Scroll-free turning offers its users a solution for hard machining to produce ground-flush surfaces, and with a high feed rate per revolution, very short cycle times.
+The longer tool service lives achieved by using the entire cutting edge of the tool is also a huge advantage.
+At first, all of this was theoretically, and had to be proven with tests performed during the actual machining of laminated cores.
+With these tests, we were able to prove all of these benefits, most importantly, that surface qualities of Rz < 6.3 μm with maximum feed rates of up to 1 mm/rev can be achieved with this machining technology.
+Due to the layered structure of the laminated cores, the chip breaks after 1.5 revolutions at a maximum.
+With this material and conventional turning operation, plus a low feed rate, you usually end up with long balls of chips winding up the workarea.
+Additionally, part of the feed force act radially to the part during the scroll-free turning process, which is ideal for the flight direction of the chips.

-Besides the advantages already mentioned, are there any other advantages in favor of free-scroll turning?
+Besides the advantages already mentioned, are there any other advantages of free-scroll turning?

-Generally speaking, free-scroll turning has a positive effect on the unit costs.
-Because, due to the shorter cycle times, the machine costs, tool costs and also the tool change costs drop due to the longer service lives (and cutting times of the cutting edges).
-All in all, this has a positive effect on the overall production costs.
+Generally, scroll-free turning leads to a decrease in overall unit costs due to the shorter cycle times, decreased machine costs, and drops in the tool and tool change costs because of the longer tool service lives (and cutting times of the cutting edges).
+All of this combined leads to an overall decrease in production costs.

-The process is demanding and requires an appropriate machine base and the corresponding expertise in order to be implemented correctly.
-Furthermore, not all components can be subjected to scroll-free turning, since the force ratios shift more in radial direction, which can lead to a higher degree of deformation of sensitive workpieces.
-And, as is often the case, a good clamping technology is the decisive factor, for which EMAG shaft chucks are often the solution.
+This process is demanding and requires the appropriate machine base, as well as the expertise needed to correctly implement it.
+Additionally, not all parts are good for scroll-free turning since the force ratios shift more in radial direction, which can lead to a higher degree of deformation of sensitive workpieces.
+Good clamping technology is also a decisive factor, but EMAG shaft chucks typically have this covered.

-What makes the EMAG machines of the VT series so ideal for this type of machining?
+What makes the EMAG VT series machines so perfect for this type of machining?

-As mentioned before, the technology development for free-scroll turning is already well advanced here at EMAG and has long been suitable for series application.
-Our machines have been optimally adapted due to the findings from many applications and tests.
-For example, the rotary turret has been designed for the special requirements; this concerns both the mechanics and the parameterization of the swiveling axis and its control-specific setting.
-Control-specific correction options have also been integrated in the machine to enable easy operation of the machine and the process.
+As mentioned before, the scroll-free turning technology has already been developed at EMAG, and has been developed for specific series applications.
+Therefore, our machines have been adapted for this technology based on testing for a variety of other applications.
+For example, the rotary turret has been designed for the special requirements; this includes both the mechanics and the parameterization of the swiveling axis and its control-specific setting.
+Control-specific correction options have also been integrated into the machine to allow for easy operation of the machine and the process.